 Why does God give humanity a choice to obey him?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 1.

 From what you've learned so far, what are a few ways the Bible describes God's character?

 How do these specific characteristics make God trustworthy?

 What would it practically look like for you to trust and rely on God today?

 If you would like to dive deeper, use these Scriptures and questions for personal study or small group discussion.

 God created humanity in the image of God and called them to partner with him in expanding his creation.
 But partnership requires trust, so God gave humanity the freedom to make their own choices.
 Sadly, the first humans made the choice to trust their own wisdom over God’s.
 This began a downward spiral of selfishness, violence, and pain for humanity.
 But God intervened with a plan to restore humans to their place of true partnership.

 Note: Feel free to reflect on all the questions or just a few.
 You can also return to this study throughout the week and focus on one question per day.